[Webinar] Collaboration and Monetization of Data Products: The Role of the Data Marketplace

 The term open data first appeared in 1995, related to the sharing of geophysical and environmental data.
 The concept was then codified in 2007, at a meeting of internet activists and thinkers in Sebastopol, California.
 It was based on principles from the open source movement and focused on the sharing of open data by public institutions.
 As the open data movement grew, countries around the world introduced legislation that mandated that data from public institutions (such as government departments, agencies, municipalities and other local government bodies) should be made available as open data.
 Examples of open data include:

-• performance/budget information,
+• Performance/budget information,

-• open GIS (geographical information system) data,
+• Open GIS (geographical information system) data,

-• progress against public objectives,
+• Progress against public objectives,

-• lists of applications, such as for permits.
+• Lists of applications, such as for permits.

 This first wave of open data was followed by further rules and guidelines that extended open data requirements to other sectors, such as energy and utilities and public transport operators.
 We are now seeing an increasing number of private sector organizations, from banks and telecoms companies to industrial players making data open, due to the benefits it brings to their business, ecosystems and relationships with customers.